 - The University of Texas at Austin (J.D. with honors 2019; Articles Editor, Texas Law Review; Articles Editor, Texas Intellectual Property Law Journal); Duke University (B.S.E. in Biomedical Engineering 2015)

-- Texas and registered to practice before the United States Patent and Trademark Office
+- Texas, U.S. District Court for the Northern District of Texas, and registered to practice before the United States Patent and Trademark Office

 - Intern to Judge Lee Yeakel, U.S. District Court, Western District of Texas (Summer 2017)